 Over the years we have tasted several hundred wines, and can only recall a handful that were so bad we could not drink them.
 (One of those was early in my (Kent) wine journey and I now believe it was corked, but I didn’t know it at the time.)
 While we have favorites, and prefer big, bold reds, we haven’t met a grape – red or white – that we don’t enjoy in some measure.

 Our main format for micro-blogging is Instagram.
 We are very active there, posting several times per week to share what we’re drinking, and what we’re thinking.
 Please visit us @appetite_for_wine and @robz_lyfe.
 If you like what you see, please follow us.

-If you like what you read, please follow me on Vivino, the wine rating app.
-You can find me here: http://www.vivino.com/users/kent-rey.
-My Vivino reviews also post to my Twitter feed at https://twitter.com/k1reynolds.
+You may also want to follow Kent on Vivino, the wine rating app.
+He’s consistently rated in the top 140 users in the United States.
+That’s out of more than 5.5 million users!
+You can find him here: http://www.vivino.com/users/kent-rey.
+His Vivino reviews also post to his Twitter feed at https://twitter.com/k1reynolds.

-– Kent Reynolds
+– Kent Reynolds & Robyn Raphael

 Tagged: alexander valley, amador, bordeaux, cabernet, cabernet sauvignon, el dorado, montepulciano, musings, naked wines, nakedwines.com, napa, reviews, rutherford, sauvignon, sauvignon blanc, sierra foothills, sonoma, syrah, vivino, Wine, zinfandel